centreon/centreon-documentation/en/releases/centreon-core.md

 Those streams have several improvements:

--   Events exchanges are really faster, especially when Broker has retention files.
+-   Events exchanges are much faster, especially when Broker has retention files.
 -   Several queries have been changed to insert data in bulk, it is the case for custom variables and metrics.